ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Query-Aware Model Training

 Here, $\tau$ is a temperature hyperparameter.
-The optimization objective leverages the negative log-likelihood of the positive documents.
-It maximizes the likelihood of high similarity score between the query and positives while penalizing high similarities with negatives.
+The objective utilizes negative log-likelihood to maximize similarity between queries and positive documents, while penalizing negatives.
+This relocates positives closer to the query within the latent space.

-The training objective behind $\mathcal{L}_{qsim}$ results in query-direction ranking in the latent space through learned relocation.
-In the resulting manifold, the positive documents tend to appear near the query.
+A crucial distinction from previous work ~\cite{karpukhin2020dense} is that we train our encoder \textbf{dynamically} for each new query task.
+This allows the model to learn query-specific semantics rather than a single static matching function.
+It is essential in our setting: our online proxy model is intentionally quite lightweight for efficiency, lacking the general capacity of large models.
+By specializing the proxy for each query, we enable it to perform effectively despite its limited size.

-However, this phase alone is insufficient to guarantee the robust bipolarity property.
-While it correctly ranks documents relative to the query, it does not explicitly enforce a large separation margin between the entire positive and negative sets.
-Our observations indicate when relocation mappings are applied, local neighbors (mixed positive and negative instances) can move together, leading to a collapse of two classes into insignificant location relationships.
-This overlapping in score distribution hinders effective data filtering.
+However, this training phase alone is insufficient to guarantee the robust bipolarity.
+Without an explicit separation margin, we observe that local neighbors (mixed positive and negative cases) often relocate together.
+This results in distribution overlap and class collapse, which hinders effective data filtering.

 \textbf{Training Phase 2: Enforcing Bipolarity} To address the limitations of Phase 1, the second phase explicitly shapes the latent space to form a bipolar distribution.
 Using the same encoder and training data, we introduce two loss functions, $\mathcal{L}_{supcon}$ and $\mathcal{L}_{polar}$.